filecoin-project/filecoin-docs/docs/how-to/build-interacting-with-the-network.md

 # Interacting with the Network

-This page outlines various options for connecting to networks while building and operating your service or application.
+This page outlines various options for connecting to local and remote test networks while building and operating your service or application.

 Each Filecoin-based service or application will need to use at least one Filecoin node that maintains consensus.
 All interactions with the network must flow through an up-to-date node: sending and receiving market deals, sending and receiving data, and more.